-Depreciation and useful lives of property, plant and equipment
+Depreciation, and useful lives of property, plant and equipment and right-of-use assets

-Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
+Property, plant and equipment and right-of-use assets are depreciated on a straight-line basis over their estimated useful lives.
 The determination of the useful lives involve management's estimation based on the historical experience of the actual useful lives of the relevant assets of similar nature and function.
-The directors of the Company assess the useful lives of the property, plant and equipment annually and if the expectation differs from the original estimates, such a difference may impact the depreciation in the year and the estimates will be changed in the future period.
-As at 31 August 2020, the carrying amount of property, plant and equipment was approximately HK\$6,327,000 (2019: HK\$9,505,000).
+The directors of the Company assess the useful lives of the property, plant and equipment and right-of-use assets annually and if the expectation differs from the original estimates, such a difference may impact the depreciation in the year and the estimates will be changed in the future period.
+As at 31 August 2021, the carrying amount of property, plant and equipment and right-of-use assets were approximately HK\$6,043,000 and HK\$5,420,000 respectively (2020: HK\$6,327,000 and HK\$2,401,000 respectively).